Year Out Research Opportunities

 Dermatology & Dermatologic Surgery Clinical Research Fellowship at Penn

 The Division of Dermatologic Surgery at Penn invites applications for two clinical research fellows.
 Eligible applicants are third or fourth-year medical students at an accredited allopathic medical school in the United States.
 Each research fellowship is for a term of 12 months and may begin in June or July 2018.
 The research fellows will focus on clinical studies related to cutaneous oncology, reconstructive surgery, appearance-related science, and patient reported outcomes.
 For more information, check out the Program Announcement.
-For questions, contact Dr. Joseph Sobanko or Dr. Jeremy Etzkorn.
+For questions, contact Dr. Joseph Sobanko and Dr. Jeremy Etzkorn.

 Dermatology Department (Dr. Victoria Werth)